pagopa/dx/website/docs/index.md

 If you wonder why we're working on these specific items, check out our [Achitecture decision records](https://github.com/pagopa/dx/tree/main/decisions).

+We're going to update this list as we progress and - eventually - consider other languages (e.g., JAVA), and platforms (e.g., AWS).

 ## How to stay updated

 We're glad you're interested!
 You may stay updated watching our